Living in the UK

 British culture

-You can learn about British culture, from currency and language to acceptable manners, by reading the guidance provided by the British Council.
+You can learn more about British Culture and practice your English language skills.
+Read the guidance provided by the British Council.
+Find out more about the UK from currency and language to acceptable manners.

 Religion and faith